Going-to-the-Sun Road: A Scenic Marvel of Glacier National Park of Montana

 How long does it take to drive the Going-to-the-Sun Road?

 Without stopping, it takes at least 2 hours to drive the full road.
 The road carries travelers through some of the most spectacular scenery the park has to offer.
-It’s one of the most picturesque, photogenic, breathtakingly beautiful drives of Montana.
+It’s one of the most picturesque, photogenic, breathtakingly beautiful drives in Montana.
 This engineering marvel runs through the park's wild interior, winding around mountainsides and treating visitors to some of the best sights in northwest Montana.
 The drive passes through almost every type of terrain in the park, from large glacial lakes and cedar forests in the lower valleys to windswept alpine tundra atop the pass.
-Scenic viewpoints and pullouts line the road, so motorists can stop for extended views and photo opportunities.
+Scenic viewpoints and pullouts line the road, allowing motorists to stop for extended views and photo opportunities.
 It passes through almost every type of terrain in the park, from windswept alpine tundra atop the pass to large glacial lakes and cedar forests in the lower valleys.
 It’s well worth traveling in either direction, as the view from one side of the road is much different than from the other.

 Is the Going-to-the-Sun Road open?